daguenther/Z2A/Principles.md

 * Students are comfertable living and function in a world that relies on technology
 * Students understand how the technology they use works
 * Students understand the benefits and limitatations of using technology
-* Students understand digital citezenship, and
+* Students understand their place as a digital citizen